pouriasabaghi/ai_rtl_extension/README.md

 - **Microsoft Copilot RTL** we also added RTL support to the Microsoft Copilot website.
 - **AIStudio RTL** we also added RTL support to the AIStudio website.
 - **GrokAI RTL** we also added RTL support to the Grok website.
+- **Claude RTL** we also added RTL support to the Claude website.
+- **TheB RTL** we also added RTL support to the TheB website.
+- **Monica RTL** we also added RTL support to the Monica website.

+## V3
+- Automatic rtl

+## Did we miss some AI website?
+Feel free to open an issus

 ## Features